 If you really must do this - although you shouldn't - at least put some effort into that e-mail and a little finesse.
 A pro script-friend of mine recently described receiving a really abrupt e-mail from a complete stranger, asking if he would read their script.
 The e-mail barely introduced the sender and didn't even end with a sign-off line.
 That's a great way to make a terrible first impression.

-When you've written and finished a script that you like, it's easy to build up a head of zealous steam, to the point where you assume the world is waiting to read it.
+When you've written and finished a thing that you like, it's easy to build up a head of zealous steam, to the point where you assume the world is waiting to read it.
 Take a deep breath and calm yourself.
 Approach your contact-to-be politely, lightly and in a personalised way which doesn't make them think they're Number 227 in your Xeroxed Introductory E-Mail campaign.
-As I said, ideally don't ask them to read your script in this opening salvo.
+As I said, ideally don't ask them to read your project in this opening salvo.
 You wouldn't do this during an opening exchange at a party, so why do it in Cyberworld?
 And Good God...

 Don't do this, ever.
 It's rude, even though it might not seem that way to you.
 It's the equivalent of striding up to someone at a scriptwriters' festival, saying hello and shoving a hard-copy of your script into their bag.
 Bear in mind that most writers - me included, sadly - can't read other writers' scripts, for two reasons: lack of time to read anyone else's work and legality (if a writer reads your script, then has a similar idea down the line, or is already working on a similar idea, you might turn out to be paranoid and insane and all, like, "You stole my idea!
 I sue you!
 I appear in your garden at 3am, harming myself and shrieking!").
 So when you send someone a script right off the bat, that seemingly innocuous PDF of yours could well be violating the recipient's personal, professional and legal boundaries.
 Once someone receives a PDF, I'm pretty sure it's impossible to prove they haven't read it, if things should turn all weird and litigious later on.
 So don't put them in that position.